 It is a model that reflects reasonable services levels based on common expectations for persons who share similar characteristics.
-Supports packages and the IPC process are designed to ensure that the individual receives enough support based on what he or she needs.
+Supports packages and the IPC process are designed to ensure that the individual receives enough support based on what the individual needs.